Cisco-UKI-DevX/pyATS-Lab-Guide/README.md

 ![](https://github.com/sttrayno/Ansible-Lab-Guide/blob/master/images/sandbox-screen.png)

-## Exercise 1 (Crawl) - Simple device test and validation with GenieCLI
+## Exercise 1 - Simple device test and validation with GenieCLI

 As touched upon earlier, the simplest way to get started with the pyATS tools is by using the Genie CLI command line tools.